The ultimate 10-Point checklist for buying a digital picture frame

 Manual playlists require the user to add images to a playlist like vacations, birthdays, or weddings.
 This is useful for example when you have events where you only want to show a specific set of images or in business settings when you want to run a promotional campaign based on pre-defined images.

 Many of you will know the rule-based playlists that you can define in iTunes, where only music that meets specific criteria is automatically included in the playlist.
-With regards to images, this could be EXIF-based data like the date range when photographs were taken (for holidays or events) or automatic face recognition to only show family images.
+Regarding images, this could be EXIF-based data like the date range when photographs were taken (for holidays or events) or automatic face recognition to only show family images.

 While this isn’t too hard to implement technically, I have not seen rule-based playlists in digital picture frames.